tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 ## Learning materials about API doc are scarce

-Realizing there was a need for more information, I guest-edited a special issue of Intercom dedicated to API documentation.
+Realizing there was a need for more information, last year I guest-edited a special issue of Intercom dedicated to API documentation.

 <a href="http://bit.ly/stcintercomapiissue"><img src="{{ "/images/restapicourse/intercom.png" | prepend: site.baseurl }}" alt="STC Intercom issue focused on API documentation" /></a>

 This issue was a good start, but many technical writers have asked for more training.
 In our Silicon Valley STC chapter, we've held a couple of workshops dedicated to APIs.
 Both workshops sold out quickly (with 60 participants in the first, and 100 participants in the second).
+API documentation is particularly hot in the San Francisco Bay area, where many companies have REST APIs.

 Last year, the STC Summit in Columbus held its first ever API documentation track.